jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Database-MongoDB-Service-Level-Agreement-SLA.md

 ## **1 Service Scope**

-JD Cloud MongoDB Service ("Service" for short) provides users with online database services.
-The Service uses MongoDB version 3.2 and provides on-demand and pay-as-you go settling functions based on the cloud computing model.
+The JCS for MongoDB Service (hereinafter referred to as the "Service") is the on-line NOSQL database service provided by JD Cloud, which is fully compatible with the MongoDB protocol and supports functions such as automatic disaster recovery, on-line expansion and backup recovery.

 ## **2 Service Level Indicators**